leonardoa/play-pause-rewind-shuffle/README.md

 # play-pause-rewind-shuffle
-Repository for the 2022 course play-pause-rewind shuffle for SUPSI Bachelor of Arts SUPSI in Visual communication
+Repository for the 2022 course play-pause-rewind shuffle for SUPSI Bachelor of Arts SUPSI in Visual communication.
 Teaching: Leonardo Angelucci and Desirée Veschetti